 APPLICANT: The owner of land proposed to be subdivided or his representative.

-AQUIFER - for the purpose of this Ordinance, aquifer means a geologic formation, group of formations, or part of a formation that is capable of yielding quantities of groundwater usable for municipal or private water supplies.
+AQUIFER: for the purpose of this Ordinance, aquifer means a geologic formation, group of formations, or part of a formation that is capable of yielding quantities of groundwater usable for municipal or private water supplies.

 AREA MEDIAN INCOME (AMI): the median income of the HUD Fair Market Rent Area to which Nottingham belongs, as established and updated annually by the US Department of Housing and Urban Development.